A System Model: ACME B2B Reseller Platform

 • Reseller billing (voucher redemption).

-There are industry-standard account creation patterns.
-I could model them separately from the larger system model allowing development to begin work on key reseller and venue account requirements without the need for screens.
+There are industry-standard account creation patterns which I modeled in detail separately from the larger system model.
+This allowed Development to begin work on key reseller and venue account requirements without the need for screens.

 “Resellers would be redirected from venue home pages to an ACME landing page.
 Resellers would have options to log in to their account and make purchases or apply for a new ACME reseller account.
 Resellers and venues could also log in to their ACME accounts or create new accounts from the ACME home page.